 Donna believes in giving to her community and has volunteered for, and served on, many charitable organization’s committees in Kingston.

 Donna has been involved with the Chamber for many years and looks forward for the opportunity to share her expertise through a position on the Chamber Board of Directors.

 Landon completed his undergraduate schooling at Wilfrid Laurier University in 2010, earning a Bachelor of Business Administration degree with a specialization in finance.
 He then went on to work for RBC Capital Markets in Toronto and gained tremendous experience working on a number of different equity and bond operations desks, excelling in a very fast-paced, deadline-driven environment.
 While working at RBC, Landon also completed his Master of Business Administration degree from the Schulich School of Business at York University.
 Upon graduating, he decided to make the switch to commercial insurance, where his passion for learning about business and appetite for building relationships has served him well in his Account Executive role at McDougall Insurance.
 He moved to Kingston in 2015 and lives in the west end with his wife and dog.
 In his spare time, Landon likes to workout, golf, play basketball, and read, and he recently became a ‘Big Brother’.
 He is an avid sports fan and a dedicated NFL fantasy football GM.

 The Chamber is governed by a volunteer Board of Directors which is elected from amongst its membership.
 The Board is responsible for establishing the policies and goals which guide the staff in their work.
 Directors are elected for two-year terms, and may serve a maximum of four consecutive terms.

-The Executive Committee is comprised of the Board Chair, Past Chair, and three Vice Chairs, and acts as an advisory body for the CEO, as well as provides recommendations to the entire Board on certain matters.
+The Executive Committee is comprised of the Board Chair, Past Chair, and three Vice Chairs, and acts as an advisory body for the Executive Director, as well as provides recommendations to the entire Board on certain matters.